How to Grow from Seed

 It is best to use fresh seeds as some varieties last longer than others.
 Check the ‘use before’ date on any seed packets.

-The process of germination in gardening basically means the sprouting of a seed after a period of dormancy.
+The process of germination in gardening basically means the sprouting of seed after a period of dormancy.
 Different seeds take varying lengths of time and conditions to germinate successfully, and it’s important to plant them at the correct time of year.
 Some seeds or seedlings won’t survive a frost, and others will need a cold period to germinate, so plan ahead and check the seed packet to see if seeds need to be sown directly into the garden or indoors before being transplanted.

 - To sow seeds indoors firstly fill the tray ¾ full with Daltons Premium Seed Mix.
 Make sure the soil is damp but not too wet.
-As a rule of thumb plant the seed twice the depth of the size of the seed, so a 1cm size seed should be planted 2cm deep.
+As a rule of thumb plant the seed twice the depth of the size of the seed, so for example, a 1cm size seed should be planted 2cm deep.
 If you are planting tiny seeds such as lettuce or broccoli, just sprinkle the seeds in a line and cover lightly with seed raising mix.

 - If you are planting a bigger seed such as a bean or pea, run your finger across the soil in a line to make a shallow trench.
 Place the seed mix in the trench, plant the seeds about 5cm apart and top with Daltons Premium Seed Mix.